bijaybartaula/The-Optional-Disappointment/revive.md

 ---

 *Now if you'll excuse me, I have a blog post to rewrite.
 I think I know what went wrong the first time...*

+>“This piece?
+Second draft.
+Still not sure I’ve nailed it.”